oracle/terraform-provider-oci/website/docs/d/apm_synthetics_result.html.markdown

 # Data Source: oci_apm_synthetics_result
 This data source provides details about a specific Result resource in Oracle Cloud Infrastructure APM Availability Monitoring service (aka APM Synthetics Service).

 Gets the results for a specific execution of a monitor identified by OCID.
-The results are in a HAR file, Screenshot, Console Log or Network details.
+The results are in a HAR file, Screenshot, Console Log, Network details, Diagnostics or Script Content.

 ## Example Usage